ibm-cloud-docs/dns-svcs/glb.md

 1. Click **Create health check** to start.
 1. In the **Health check name** field, give your health check a name.
 1. Optionally, enter a **Description** for the health check to help you understand what it is monitoring.
 1. Select the **Monitor type**.
 Choose the protocol to use for the health check.
-Supported monitor types are HTTP and HTTPS.
+Supported monitor types are HTTP, HTTPS, and TCP.
 The default value is `HTTP`.
    If **HTTPS** is selected, the **Don't validate certificate** checkbox appears after the **Advanced options** section.
 Select this box when the HTTPS certificate on the origin is not signed by a certificate authority (for instance, a self-signed certificate).
 1. Enter the endpoint **Path** against which to perform the health check.
 The default value is `/`.
 1. Optionally, enter the **Port** number that you want to use.